RHagenson/2019-01-03-UNO/_episodes/12-variant-calling.md

 **The compressed binary version of SAM is called a BAM file.** We use this version to reduce size and to allow for *indexing*, which enables efficient random access of the data contained within the file.

-The file begins with a **header**, which is optional.
+The file begins with an optional **header**.
 The header is used to describe source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
 Following the header is the **alignment section**.
 Each line that follows corresponds to alignment information for a single read.
 Each alignment line has **11 mandatory fields** for essential mapping information and a variable number of other fields for aligner specific information.
 An example entry from a SAM file is